Our Complete Guide to Instagram

 Note: Parents can set a specific time limit by using Apple’s Screen Time.
 Click here to learn how to set this up.

 What Parents Should Know

 Because Instagram is “the place” to post the best photos, teens can get anxious about the number of likes and comments they receive which can make them especially body conscious when posting images of themselves.

 With social status measured by the number of likes and followers, teens who rack up a large following gain social currency.
-Teens often accept follow requests from strangers in the quest to appear popular.
+Teens often accept follow requests from strangers to boost the appearance of popularity..
 Teens expect their friends to show support for their posts with likes and comments, so when a post doesn’t perform well, teens will remove it in embarrassment.
 These highly curated profiles perpetuate the ‘perfect life’ syndrome.

 If your teen follows major sports stars or celebrities, he or she may get inappropriate follow requests with graphic hashtags.

 Because of the social pressure many teens feel about what they post, some create private accounts known as “FINSTAs” or Fake Instagram accounts so they can be more real with friends.
 60% of teenagers between the ages of 13 and 17 admit to having a secret account.

 Unfortunately, Instagram is far from immune when it comes to predators.
 A social media monitoring service (i.e. Bark) reported 300 instances of child predation to the FBI in 2019 alone.
 In one example, they cited that 15 men initiated contact with an 11-year-old girl within two hours of her post.